-At 59, Kelley has been creating most of her life.
-Growing up on a dairy farm in High Point, she found herself constantly mesmerized by the vast and varied scenery of the property, where light and shadows shifted hourly.
+At 60, Kelley has been creating most of her life.
+Growing up on a dairy farm in High Point, she found herself mesmerized by the vast and varied scenery of the property, where light and shadows shifted hourly.

 “The landscape always inspired me, watching the light change across the farm,” Kelley said.
 “I started drawing and painting as a young girl.
 I loved it, and stuck with it.”

-Relocating to Waynesville in 1981, Kelley has become a beloved and highly sought after artisan around Western North Carolina.
-With vibrant colors and soothing tones in her art, one finds themselves immediately drawn to Kelley’s pieces, where the distractions of the outside world seem to melt away.
+Relocating to Waynesville in 1981, Kelley has become a beloved and highly sought after artist.
+With vibrant colors and soothing tones, one finds themselves immediately drawn to Kelley’s pieces, where the distractions of the outside world seem to melt away.

 “I’ve been focusing more on color lately,” Kelley said.
 “I think everybody needs a happy place to go.
 And if you can’t find it outside or wherever, maybe you could find it in a painting.”

-Whether she disappears into the back woods of Southern Appalachia or simply wanders around the neighborhood of her studio, Kelley finds inspiration in whatever it may be that catches her eye.
+Whether she disappears into the backwoods or simply wanders around the neighborhood of her studio, Kelley finds inspiration in whatever catches her eye.

 “Whatever is happening around me, I try to leave myself vulnerable to the energy that nature is providing me,” Kelley said.
 “Whether it’s a sunrise, sunset, reflection on the water or deep shadows in the woods — it’s the painting speaking back to me, more so now than ever before.”